informalsystems/vdd/fastsync/fastsync.md

 then queries its peers for the blocks that were decided on by the Tendermint blockchain during the period the full node was disconnected.
-After receiving these blocks, it executes the transactions in the block in order to catch-up to the current height of the blockchain and the corresponding application state.
+After receiving these blocks, it executes the transactions in the blocks in order to catch-up to the current height of the blockchain and the corresponding application state.

 ## Informal Problem statement